Sharon-Chebet/DS_Project_Phase_3/README.md

 Key Metrics

-Accuracy (0.7658): The model has a higher accuracy compared to logistic regression, correctly predicting the class of the wells about 77% of the time.
+<b> Accuracy (0.7658):</b> The model has a higher accuracy compared to logistic regression, correctly predicting the class of the wells about 77% of the time.

-Precision (0.7672): Precision is fairly high, especially for the functional and non-functional wells.
+<b> Precision (0.7672):</b> Precision is fairly high, especially for the functional and non-functional wells.
 It means that, when the model predicts a certain class, it's correct about 77% of the time overall.

-Recall (0.7658): This indicates the model correctly identifies 77% of the actual cases across all classes, showing a good ability to detect true positives.
+<b> Recall (0.7658): </b>This indicates the model correctly identifies 77% of the actual cases across all classes, showing a good ability to detect true positives.

-F1-score (0.7663): The F1-score, which balances precision and recall, is consistent with the other metrics, reflecting a strong performance across the board.
+<b> F1-score (0.7663):</b> The F1-score, which balances precision and recall, is consistent with the other metrics, reflecting a strong performance across the board.

 #### Confusion Matrix
 The confusion matrix breaks down the predictions for each class:

-Class 0 (Functional Wells): The model correctly predicts 3,809 functional wells but misclassifies 267 wells as "functional needs repair" and 635 wells as non-functional.
+<b>Class 0 (Functional Wells):</b> The model correctly predicts 3,809 functional wells but misclassifies 267 wells as "functional needs repair" and 635 wells as non-functional.
 This class has strong performance with both high precision and recall.

-Class 1 (Functional Needs Repair Wells): The model correctly predicts 223 of the wells needing repair, but 276 wells are wrongly classified as functional, and 104 are misclassified as non-functional.
+<b>Class 1 (Functional Needs Repair Wells):</b> The model correctly predicts 223 of the wells needing repair, but 276 wells are wrongly classified as functional, and 104 are misclassified as non-functional.
 The performance for this class is moderate, but better than logistic regression.

-Class 2 (Non-Functional Wells): The model predicts 2,211 non-functional wells correctly, but misclassifies 509 as functional and 118 as needing repair.
+<b>Class 2 (Non-Functional Wells):</b> The model predicts 2,211 non-functional wells correctly, but misclassifies 509 as functional and 118 as needing repair.
 The model is doing well at identifying non-functional wells, with a high recall of 78%.

 #### Classification Report

-Class 0 (Functional Wells): The precision (83%) and recall (81%) for functional wells are strong, suggesting the model performs well at identifying wells that are in working condition.
+<b>Class 0 (Functional Wells):</b>  The precision (83%) and recall (81%) for functional wells are strong, suggesting the model performs well at identifying wells that are in working condition.
 The F1-score of 82% reflects a balanced performance for this class.

-Class 1 (Functional Needs Repair Wells): Precision (37%) and recall (37%) are much lower for this class.
+<b>Class 1 (Functional Needs Repair Wells):</b>  Precision (37%) and recall (37%) are much lower for this class.
 While the performance is still limited, it is better than what we saw in logistic regression.
 There’s still considerable room for improvement, particularly for identifying wells needing repair.

-Class 2 (Non-Functional Wells): The model performs well in this class, with precision (75%) and recall (78%) reflecting its good ability to detect non-functional wells.
+<b>Class 2 (Non-Functional Wells):</b>  The model performs well in this class, with precision (75%) and recall (78%) reflecting its good ability to detect non-functional wells.
 The F1-score of 76% shows a good balance between precision and recall.

 ![alt text](image.png)